jaredly/j3/Roadmap.md

   - [x] autocomplete
   - [x] validate I think

+- [ ] so I kindof want a .. flag on listlikes, where I can say 'I want this to be multiline' or not. and like, if you press the `enter` key, it should flip that bit.

+- [ ] ooooh record item names should not be autocompletable
+  - oh wait they're not it's fine.
+- [ ] also it's weird that `{x}` is punned, it just shouldn't.
+  - maybe I'll disable some punning

 - [ ] REFACTOR I'm using `Ctx[display]` a bunch of places
   that should really just be a `{[idx: number]: string}`.
   I want to change `Ctx` to have that nameLookup on it.